Model numbers: PT-80V-LPC, PT-200V-LPC

 Do I need electricity to operate my LPC Heater?

-No, electricity is not needed to operate the LPC Heater.
+No, electricity is not needed to operate the convection heater.

 Can I hook up a thermostat to my LPC Heater?

-No, external thermostats cannot be used to operate the LPC heater.
+No, external thermostats cannot be used to operate the heater.

 Where can I find my model number?